ding2/ding2/README.md

     **Passive Event**: If set, there will be no ticket sale at Place2Book.
 Furthermore, the ding site will not display a "Book Ticket"-link for that event.

+### Presenting ticket information at Event Node view page (/node/#)

+There are 2 options for showing the order link button/ticket information box on the page:

+* **Inside the node content (default)**.
+The module has inserted a placeholder field inside the node content.
+When viewing the event, this placeholder is filled with ticket information pulled real-time from www.place2book.com.
+However, node content i normally cached - therefore, enabling this module turns off caching inside the Node Template->Event Variant's node content panel pane.

+* **As a panel pane**.
+In order for administrators to place the ticket information where they want on the event pages, a pane named "Place2book ticket info" is provided with the module (it can be found in the group "Ding!" among the panel panes).
+Remember to never put any caching on this pane - it shows real-time information!

+Modifying the standard ding2 caching for events (as with the default option above) may NOT be what the site administrator wants.
+If so, you WILL have to use the second option, as the "Place2book ticket info" pane has its own cache settings separate from the node content pane.

+To use the second option instead of the default above, do the following:
+1. Go to the Node Template under Pages (/admin/structure/pages/edit/node_view) and open the Event variant's Content.
+2. Add content to the area of the panel you want.
+The "Place2book ticket info" pane is found under the group "Ding!".
+Now, you have 2 places where ticket info is shown
+3. Click on settings for the "Node being viewed" content pane.
+Under "Caching", click "Change".
+Set it back to "Rules-based cache" - the specific settings here are Granularity: "Context" and "Cache per language" ON.
+You have now restored the original cache settings for the node content.
+4. Go to manage the display for the Event Node content type (/admin/structure/types/manage/ding-event/display).
+Move the field "Place2book Tickets" into the Hidden area, and save.
+You should now have event pages that only show ticket information once (via the pane you placed in step 2).

 Usage and Tips
 --------------